19 Sep Ultimate Guide: Malawi 1/3

 Having a hangover from the previous night we woke up early and made our way from Lilongwe down to Cape Maclear.
-Usually public transportation in Malawi is working quite well.
-You find busses going anywhere, but what you need to bring is time – lots of time.
+Usually, public transportation in Malawi is working quite well.
+You find buses going anywhere, but what you need to bring is time – lots of time.
 That´s why we decided to get a rental car.
 Still, if you have your own car, you will have to cover big distances.
 The streets are good though, but for 300 km´s it easily takes you 5-6 hours including breaks.
+19 more things you need to know before traveling Malawi, you are going to find here.
 Our car was such a mess: 4 people, 4 bags, 4 more bag packs, food and a kiteboard had to fit in.
 It made it impossible to feel comfortable during the ride.
 On our way, we stopped for some local street food.
-In every small village you find kids frying potatoes and selling grilled mice on a stick.
+In every small village, you find kids frying potatoes and selling grilled mice on a stick.
 Both we decided to try.
 Especially the mice on a stick were quite a new experience for us as none of us had seen that before.
 The locals call it “Mpani” and you eat everything starting from the tail.
 I took off the hair and tested a bit of the meat which sort of taste like crispy chicken.

-Suddenly we were pulled in front and introduced to them because they were about to collect money and because we were kind of crashing their wedding, the least we could do was to give some money as a wedding present.
-Everyone started chatting to us, we took pictures and then I did the biggest mistake ever.
-I had one little bag of peanuts left and wanted to be nice so I gave it to one of the kids advising to share it with the other kids.
-Generally, a reasonable idea which didn´t work out at all.
-Instead the kids almost started a big fight, pulling on each other’s shirt, pushing each other around – so we had to take away the peanuts.
-As we were about to leave, a guy approached us asking to give him and his giraffe, made of wood a lift to Cape Maclear.
+Suddenly we were pulled in front and introduced to them because they were about to collect money and because we were kind of crashing their wedding, the least we could do was to give some money as well.
+Everyone started chatting to us and we took hundreds of pictures.
+As we were about to leave, a guy approached us asking to give him and his giraffe, made of wood, a lift to Cape Maclear.
 This situation was so unreal – we ended up taking him and his giraffe with us.
 Now the car was definitely overloaded.
-We were laughing our ass off as the giraffe was too tall to fit in the car so the head was sticking out of the window.
+We laughed our ass off as the giraffe was too tall to fit in the car so the head stuck out of the window.
 Stopping for a sunset photo shoot with our wooden giraffe and new friends which spontaneously joined us for the shoot we eventually arrived at Cape Maclear, which is a peninsula with the most beautiful beaches in the south of Lake Malawi.

 We picked a hostel that I had been checking out for quite a long time, as for me it seemed to be the most vibrant hostel at the Cape.
 “The Funky Cichlid” offers camping, dorms, single and double rooms.
 They have a vibrant bar, a restaurant and are located right on the beach.